mskd12/interactive-authentication/README.md

 - A web app that implements task #3.

+- Analyze which 3-cred maximal set mechanism is good in which settings?
+E.g., when should you use priority vs majority?
+Intuition says that majority is better with symmetric credentials (similar failure probs between creds) whereas priority is better with asymmetric ones, but can we arrive at it formally?

 - Extend above tool for n>3.
-While we do not know the complete maximal sets, we can at leastbuild a tool that outputs the best mechanism among the known maximal mechanisms.
+While we do not know the complete maximal sets, we can at least build a tool that outputs the best mechanism among the known maximal mechanisms.
 (This should not be too hard..)